-Concerned with models and applications of Bose-Einstein as well as Fermi-Dirac statistics and also touches on Information theory.
+Concerned with models and applications of Bose-Einstein as well as Fermi-Dirac statistics, the third law of thermodynamics, thermodynamics of magnetism and Information theory.

 5. RESEARCH PROJECTS

 Overview

 This section describes the Honours Year Project Programme as taken by Physics, Physics and Electronics- as well as students combining physics with some other subject but with physics as the major.